-After a time she unbent a trifle more, and I learned something of her history. course you understand that after the first day I had haunted Nun's Creek and Carrots, with a persistence possible only in a stubborn English boy.
+After a time she unbent a trifle more, and I learned something of her history.
+Of course you understand that after that first day I had haunted Nun's Creek and Carrots with a persistence possible only in a stubborn English boy.
 Carrots had a stepmother whom she hated cordially.
 Her father was a sea captain, and away most of the time.
-She came naturally by her love of the water

-We spent whole days together on the beach.
-Sometimes she would sing to me. and I would fall fast, asleep.
+She came naturally by her love of the water.
+She said she loved it better than anything else on earth, and she hated Marie Grenier worse.
+We spent whole days together on the beach or out on the water.
+Sometimes she would sing to me, and I would fall fast asleep on the beach.

-But one day when I awoke I found Carrots had deserted me, and a sense of terrible loneliness and impending disaster possessed Jumping to my feet, and not waiting to find my hat, I sped like the wind along the beach, shouting her name.
+But one day when I awoke I found Carrots had deserted me, and a sense of terrible loneliness and impending disaster possessed me.
+Jumping to my feet, and not waiting to find my hat, I sped like the wind along the beach, shouting her name.
 She came to meet me, her hands full of water lilies, her dress and hair dripping.
-The latter hung about her in damp curls, but the sun was on it, and it seemed to me the most adorable colour on earth.
+The latter hung about her in damp curls, but the sun was on it, and it seemed to me the most adorable color on earth.
+Moreover, Carrots had big gray eyes, shaded by long dark lashes.
+I noticed them for the first time this day.